What is Anxiety?

 - Neurotic Anxiety – This is an internal form of anxiety, it occurs when there is conflict between your id (innate instinctive impulses of the mind) and your ego.
 Like your ego controlling sexual desires stimulated by your id.
 Anxiety comes from the fear that your ego may lose this battle.

 - Moral Anxiety – This is the battle between your superego and your ego.
-The anxiety stems from a fear of violating your own moral code or accepted social norms, leading to guild or shame.
+The anxiety stems from a fear of violating your own moral code or accepted social norms, leading to guilt or shame.

 Symptoms for all three overlap quite a bit; I’m sure you are familiar with these symptoms if you suffer from any of the aforementioned states.
 They include: